 |Watering:||Employ pure water sources such as distilled water, rainwater, or reverse osmosis water.|

 Water constantly and keep the soil humid at all times.
-The water tray method is an effective practice.

 |Soil:||Do not employ enriched soil.
 Instead, employ nutrient-free carnivorous plant soil.|